ErikFougnerArnesen/TK4551---Eng-Cybernetics-Specialization-Project/README.md

 ## Known Issues
 If the vehicle does not arm when you press Enter, check to ensure the parameter NAV_DLL_ACT is set to 0.
 You may need to download QGroundControl and disable this parameter if you want to run this demo without needing QGC open.

-## Questions
-Join the ARK Electronics Discord [here](https://discord.gg/TDJzJxUMRX) for more help and to stay up to date on their projects.